 \subsection{Constraints from oblique parameters}

-The mass differences of the components of the same multiplet can contribute to oblique parameters, leading to deviations from standard measured values of $S,\,T$ and $U$ where $S = 0.02 \pm 0.1$, $T =0.07\pm0.12$, and $U = 0.00\pm0.09$~\cite{ParticleDataGroup:2020ssz} and the model predictions of $STU$ parameters are obtained from~\cite{Grimus:2007if,Grimus:2008nb}.
-As the dark matter analysis is not sensitive to these mass differences, we choose the particles from the same multiplet to be almost degenerate.
-Therefore, we choose degenerate masses for the non-standard neutral scalar $h_1$, pseudoscalar $A$, and the charged Higgs $H^{\pm}$ for the rest of the study.
+The mass differences of the components of the same multiplet can contribute to oblique parameters, leading to deviations from the standard measured values of $S,\,T$ and $U$ where $S = 0.02 \pm 0.1$, $T =0.07\pm0.12$, and $U = 0.00\pm0.09$~\cite{ParticleDataGroup:2020ssz} and the model predictions of the parameters of $STU$ are obtained from~\cite{Grimus:2007if,Grimus:2008nb}.
+As dark matter analysis is not sensitive to these mass differences, we choose the particles from the same multiplet to be almost degenerate.
+Therefore, we choose degenerate masses for the non-standard neutral scalar $h_1$, pseudoscalar $A$, and charged Higgs $H^{\pm}$ for the rest of the study.

 In addition to the above, we consider the constraints from dark matter observables.
 We discuss these constraints and their impact on the model parameter space in Sec~\ref{sec:DM}.